PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     The documentations guidelines outline the information to be represented on this page as a general explanation of body geography, symmetry, planes, axes, the 'top' of a circle in each plane, anatomical position, and ipsi-contra definitions.

 .. comment::
     From sign type: "Everything is mirrored / in phase" should be selected if location, handshape, and orientation are all mirrored / in phase (synchronized).
-Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`signing space<signing_space_page>` for more information.
+Signs are considered to be mirrored / in phase when both hands have the same specification at the same time; signs are considered to be not mirrored / out of phase when the hands have opposite specifications at the same time; see :ref:`signing_space_page` for more information.

 .. _signing_space_page: